 Our bio laminate film has been certified home compostable (OK Compost Home, ASTM D6400) which means that it has met both the European and American standards for home composting therefore all of our products featuring this laminate will break down in a domestic compost heap.
 Likewise our paper-only products (no bio laminate film, no PLA) may be disposed of in a domestic compost heap.
 Home compostable products are also suitable for the industrial composting process.

-Please note, our packaging is not designed to break down in landfill (newspapers decompose so slowly in landfill, they may still be read after 50 years) our packaging will not compost in the ocean either.
+Please note, our green packaging is not designed to break down in landfill (newspapers decompose so slowly in landfill, they may still be read after 50 years) our packaging will not compost in the ocean either.
 It is designed for composting and composting only.
 Our paper-only products – such as our handled bags and deli papers – may be recycled if they remain free of food waste.